g0tmk/dotfiles-linux/README.md

 - go through tmux conf - there are some weird settings in there
 - make a small wrapper around amixer that allows higher-level logic (ie if sound is muted and you hit the 'volume down' key, set volume to minimum and unmute)
-  - make sure that the wrapper always applies voluem changes before unmuting
+  - make sure that the wrapper always applies volume changes before unmuting
 - get syncthing working and autostart it (maybe)
 - Check hist file after a while to see if zsh's `KEYBOARD_HACK` option is needed
 - Configure openssh-server and add to this repo (config is `/etc/ssh/sshd_config`)